sam-goodwin/itty-aws/benchmark/README.md

 [🏠 Home](../README.md)

-# ⚡ Itty-AWS benchmarking
+# ⚡ itty-aws benchmarking

-We compare Itty-AWS in various runtime environments and against AWS-SDK v2 and v3 to ensure it performs at least as well as the native tools provided by AWS.
+We compare itty-aws in various runtime environments and against AWS-SDK v2 and v3 to ensure it performs at least as well as the native tools provided by AWS.

 ## Browse the reports